zhiming99/rpc-frmwrk/ridl/README.md

 On a successful compile of the above sample ridl file, ridlc will generate several files:
 * maincli.cpp, mainsvr.cpp: as the name indicate, the two files define main function of the proxy and server respectively.
 * example.cpp, example.h : the files are named with the name defined by `appname`.
 It contains all the skelton declarations, and implementations.
 * SimpFileSvc.cpp, SimpFileSvc.h: the files are named with the `service id` of the `service statement`.
 The cpp file contains all the methods that user must implement to get server/proxy to work.
-They are mainly the same-name methods on Server side as request handler, or method callback for asynchronous calls on proxy side.
+They are mainly the same-name methods on Server side as request handler.
-* Makefile: make file to build the project.
+* Makefile: The make file to build the project.
 Note that, you must install the RPC-frmwrk first.
-* exampledesc.json, driver.json: the configuration files.
+* exampledesc.json, driver.json: The configuration files.